austinxd/casa-austin-front/replit.md

 # Recent Changes

 ## October 6, 2025 - Cotizador ERP Endpoint Integration
-- **Cotizador API Update**: Migrated to new ERP pricing endpoint with enhanced functionality
+- **Cotizador API Update**: Migrated to new ERP pricing endpoint with backend-generated messages
   - Updated from `/api/v1/properties/calculate-pricing/` to `/api/v1/properties/calculate-pricing-erp/`
   - Modified in pricingService.ts to use new ERP endpoint
-  - New endpoint returns structured response with `direct_available` and `options_with_movements` arrays
+  - New endpoint returns structured response with `direct_available`, `options_with_movements` arrays, and pre-generated `message1` and `message2`
   - Enhanced PricingData interface to support new API structure:
     - Added MovementRequired interface for reservation transfer details
     - Added optional fields: direct_available, options_with_movements, summary
     - Added discount_applied and movement_required to Property interface
-  - Implemented dynamic message generation in CotizadorCenter:
-    - Shows alternatives when no direct availability exists
-    - Displays movement requirements: client name, property transfer details, affected dates
-    - Maintains backward compatibility with legacy API format (properties array)
-    - Prioritizes backend-generated messages when available
+  - Simplified CotizadorCenter to use backend-generated messages directly
-  - Safe runtime handling with guards for optional fields to prevent crashes
+  - Backend now handles all message generation including alternatives with movement requirements

 ## October 6, 2025 - Logout Fix, Reservation Status & Points Features
 - **Logout Fix**: Fixed logout functionality that wasn't properly clearing session